 Shopping Cart Abandonment

 Almost everyone can relate to that feeling of spending hours perfecting your online shopping cart, only to end up abandoning it.
-According to BI Intelligence, almost $4 trillion worth of merchandise will be abandoned and left unpurchased this year alone.* This figure is especially troubling for online retailers, who want to prevent this sudden shopping cart abandonment and are looking for reasons why consumers suddenly abandon shopping carts.
+According to BI Intelligence, almost $4 trillion worth of merchandise will be abandoned and left unpurchased in 2015 alone.* This figure is especially troubling for online retailers, who want to prevent this sudden shopping cart abandonment and are looking for reasons why consumers suddenly abandon shopping carts.

 Of the top 10 reasons customers abandon their shopping carts one reason stands out: shipping.
 What is it about shipping that causes so many headaches for both consumers and online retailers?
 Is there a shipping logistics solution out there that can decrease shopping cart abandonment to help grow your business?